Rastikko/Rastikko.github.io/_posts/2018-03-27-cheatsheet-for-testing-using-chai-and-sinon.md

 categories: javascript
 ---

+This is a little cheatsheet with snnipets to create unit tests using Mocha test runner, Chai assertion library and Sinon (for spies and stubs).

 ## How to set them up with mocha
 To start to setup your tests you need to define a test suite using `describe`.
 These act like closures and you can even nest them.